sixeyed/docker-kube-workshop/part-3.md

 Image promotion works by copying an image from one repository to another repository, if it matches rules which you specify.

 You can use image promotion to copy images from the repository where your CI pushes them, to a repository which you use for production.

-No users have push access to the production repositories, so images can only get there if they pass the promotion rules.
+You set up your production repositories so that users have push access, so images can only get there if they pass the promotion rules ands are promoted by DTR.

 Create a new organization in DTR which will be where images for production deployment get stored: